 Helgi clerked for U.S. Supreme Court Justice Clarence Thomas from 1995 to 1996 and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit from 1994 to 1995.

-Helgi is listed as a leading lawyer in Appellate Law and Telecom, Broadcast & Satellite, and Commercial Litigation by Chambers USA.
+Helgi is listed as a leading lawyer in Appellate Law, Telecom, Broadcast & Satellite, and Commercial Litigation by Chambers USA.
+In its 2020 competition, The American Lawyer named Gibson Dunn the winner of the Litigation Department of the Year contest and a finalist in the White Collar/Regulatory category that includes her practice areas.
 In 2011, The American Lawyer selected her as one of the “45 Under 45,” “best of the best among young women lawyers” in the United States.
-The National Law Journal named her one of “Washington’s Most Influential Women Lawyers” in 2011, and Washingtonian magazine has recognized her as one of the D.C.’s “Top Lawyers” in its biennial rankings, including in its 2022 list of "Top Lawyers: Supreme Court."
-In 2014 and 2015, she was included in Washington Life magazine’s “The Power 100” list of “influential players running Washington and the world.”
+The National Law Journal named her one of “Washington’s Most Influential Women Lawyers” in 2011.
+Washingtonian magazine has repeatedly recognized her as one of D.C.’s “Top Lawyers” in its biennial rankings, including in the Supreme Court (2022) and Communications (2024) categories, and among “The Power 100” of “influential players running Washington and the world” (2014-2015).

 In addition, she was: